aaronpenne/mark-forster-archive/_posts/2011-06-02-how-to-make-your-dreams-come-true.md

 **Author:** Alan Baljeu
 **Date:** June 2, 2011 at 22:29

 Suggestion: Divide in 2 parts.
-One part explanatory text "here's how to do the dreams method" interwoven with your dialogues to illustrate..
-Also I find coaches tend to be circular in applying their own methods.
+One part explanatory text "here's how to do the dreams method" interwoven with your dialogues to illustrate..Also I find coaches tend to be circular in applying their own methods.
 It's like salesmen who sell sales lessons and artists who paint about art, and writers who write about writing: They connect to their peers but not the general public.
 A book that teaches dream pursuit by example of dreaming about mastering dream fulfillment techniques - I don't know if your book is like this, but it's my impression of the format.

 ---